Gugulethu-Nyoni/formique/README.md

 ## Accessibility Compliance -

-Formique is designed with a laser focus on usability and accessibility, ensuring that the generated form HTML markup meets the highest standards of web accessibility, such as the Web Content Accessibility Guidelines (WCAG) 2.1.
+Formique is designed with a laser focus on WAI-ARIA and WCAG usability and accessibility, ensuring that the generated form HTML markup meets the highest standards of web accessibility.

 With minimal declarative form input definitions, Formique takes care of the rest to ensure the final markup is comprehensive enough to meet [official](https://www.w3.org/WAI/tutorials/forms/) usability and accessibility standards.